JohanDegraeve/xdripswift/fastlane/testflight.md

 * You can wait until the certificate actually expires and Apple removes it from your account
 * Your next build will then fail

-> If you are building other apps like Loop or Trio, those automatically update the Distribution Certificate.
+> If you are building other apps like Loop or Trio, the first one run after the Distribution Certificate is removed will automatically:
+>
+> * for all apps, clear out old profiles and remove build credentials from your Match-Secrets repository
+> * create a new Distribution Certificate
+> * create new profiles and new build credentials just for the one app in question and store those in your Match-Secrets repository

 Build one of those apps first and then run Create Certificates for xdripswift.

 **Manual Renewal**